-Learn more about me from an article published by Hospodárske noviny (in Slovak only).
+Learn more about me below or read this article published by Hospodárske noviny (in Slovak only).

 I have a deep interest in epigenetic* drug discovery and development.
 It is a relatively novel area of research that has promising implications for patients suffering from severe diseases, such as cancer, diabetes or Alzheimer's.
 At Oxford, I will get an amazing opportunity to learn about epigenetic of disease from leading authorities in the field.
 I firmly believe that after my studies, I will be able to work on designing epigenetic chemical probes - small molecules that could form a base of future drugs.
 In this way, I would be able to help suffering patients from all around the globe.

 *Epigenetics examines how external factors (pollution, diet) or internal influences (stress hormones) affect the way cells interact with their DNA.
 A DNA molecule could be compared to a recipe book, which cells use to produce important proteins (for example hormones or enzymes).
 Certain chemicals can make these recipes unreadable or, conversely, they may make a cell reads them too often.
 When genes switch on and off in this way, it can result in illness.
 For example, some types of cancer may have an epigenetic basis.

 I've been passionate about helping people around me since I was a child.
 That is why I :

 - am a volunteer in Mareena- Mareena is an organization that aims to integrate foreigners into Slovak society.
 You can read more about my cooperation with Mareena in this recommendation.